ShaneGH/MessageBroker/README.md

 ## A note on typescript
 This application was built using typescript.
 If you make changes to a .ts file, you can compile them using the command "grunt typescript"

+When compiling typescript, the code comments are not transferred, so it may be better to read the .ts files instead.

 ## Running the message server
 The message server can be run using the file /scm/index.js